kiwix/kiwix-android/app/src/androidTestKiwix/README.md

 binding your resource at the start and unbinding at the end.
 Espresso will pause itself while the resource is active.
 Call TestingUtils.bindResource(MyClass.class); and TestingUtils.unbindResource(MyClass.class);
 7. Other issues may arise so test.
+8. (optional) Mock components of the app, swapping them out with dependency injection.
+(See NetworkTest.java and ZimTest.java)

 Once generated tests with the correct annotations (created by creation tool) should be run automatically.